Can Marton Coding Alone Ensure Individual Secrecy?: Introduction

 \subsection{Background}

-The problem of secure communication over broadcast channels is always of great importance since broadcast channels are widely applied in communication systems.
-Some popular works on secure broadcast channel have been presented by Csisz$\acute{\text{a}}$r and K$\ddot{\text{o}}$rner\cite{iref1}, Chia and El Gamal\cite{iref2} as well as Schaefer and Boche \cite{Schaefer_Boche14}.
-These works \cite{iref1,iref2,Schaefer_Boche14} studied cases of two- or three-receiver broadcast channel in which a common message is transmitted to all receivers and a private message is protected from a certain number of receivers using Wyner secrecy coding \cite{cref4}.
-The complexity of the problem also increases as we consider the protection of two private messages from an eavesdropper.
-In this case, Chen, Koyluoglu and Sezgin \cite{cref1} proposed a secrecy coding scheme which combines Wyner secrecy coding \cite{cref4} and Carleial-Hellman secrecy coding \cite{cref3}; whereas Mansour, Schaefer and Boche\cite{Mansour_Schaefer_Boche16} proposed a secrecy coding scheme which combines Wyner secrecy coding \cite{cref4} and one-time pad\cite{cref8}.
+The problem of secure communication over broadcast channels is always of great importance since broadcast channels are widely applicable in wireless communication systems.
+Some popular works on secure broadcast channel have been presented by Csisz$\acute{\text{a}}$r and K$\ddot{\text{o}}$rner~\cite{iref1}, Chia and El Gamal~\cite{iref2} as well as Schaefer and Boche~\cite{Schaefer_Boche14}.
+These works~\cite{iref1,iref2,Schaefer_Boche14} studied cases of two- or three-receiver broadcast channels in which a common message is transmitted to all receivers and a private message is protected from certain receivers.
+Wyner secrecy coding~\cite{cref4} is employed to achieve security therein.
+The complexity of the problem increases as we consider the protection of two private messages from an eavesdropper which is not one of the receivers.
+In this case, Chen et al.~\cite{cref1} proposed a secrecy coding scheme which combines Wyner secrecy coding~\cite{cref4} and Carleial-Hellman secrecy coding~\cite{cref3}; whereas Mansour et al.~\cite{Mansour_Schaefer_Boche16} proposed a secrecy coding scheme which combines Wyner secrecy coding~\cite{cref4} and one-time pad~\cite{cref8}.
 The works discussed above were also extended to more specific broadcast channels with channel states.
-For instance, several studies looked into secure communications in broadcast channels with receiver side information at the legitimate receivers which is unknown to the eavesdropper \cite{cref2,iref13,iref14,Me1,Me2}.
+For instance, several studies looked into secure communications in broadcast channels with receiver side information at the legitimate receivers which is unknown to the eavesdropper~\cite{cref2,iref13,iref14,Me1,Me2}.